-Declined.
+Your Mortgage Loan Was Declined.
 It happens.
-It’s kind of a negative topic, but it is something that home buyers may deal with sometimes, especially in these days of tighter lending standards.
+It’s a negative topic to write about, but it is something that potential home buyers may face, especially in these days of tighter lending standards.
 The good news is that it isn’t a final sentence.
 It’s just a temporary hurdle.
 Here’s what to do when the lender says “No” to your mortgage application.

-2. Most of the time the debt-to-income problem is due to credit card payments.
-The good news is that those are the easiest to take care of.
-They do need to be taken care of in a strategic way, guidance from a credit counselor or a lender is a good idea.
+- Most of the time the debt-to-income problem is due to credit card payments.
+The good news is that credit cards are the easiest to take care of.
+However, they need to be taken care of in a strategic way; guidance from a credit counselor or a lender is helpful.

-4. It’s a good idea to check your credit report and know what your credit and debt situation is before you call a Realtor.
+- It’s a good idea to check your credit report and know what your credit and debt situation is before you call a Realtor® or a lender.
 Know what’s on your credit report.
 You are able to access a free credit report each year from the top credit reporting agencies: Transunion, Experian, and Equifax.

 It’s not what you wanted to hear… but it happens.
 Sometimes it means fixing your credit, sometimes it means you need to lower your debt.
 Either way, it’s not a final judgement, just a hurdle.
 Don’t give up!